Mowing and Landscaping

-- Q: What can I do to make sure exceed the mowing and landscaping expectations for Canyon Creek?
+Q: What can I do to make sure I meet or exceed the mowing and landscaping expectations for Canyon Creek?

 A: Fences must be kept attractive and in good repair.
 Each owner must promptly repair and replace any missing, broken or rotted fence pickets, posts and gates.
 Fencing must not be allowed to lean or sag excessively.
 Gates must be kept closed except when entering or exiting.
 Wooden fencing may be stained upon prior approval by the Architectural Review Committee.
 If a fence is already stained, repairs must be similarly stained.
 Stain must be maintained from time to time due to the effects of natural weathering and sprinkler spray.
 See the Fence FAQ for more information.